Stock Market News Today: Unraveling the Mysteries of Profitability

 Opportunities and temptations for market manipulation correlate with virtualization and the speciation of money.

-Today we have literally 10’s of thousands of money creators tenuously connected with official mints of governments.
+Today, we have literally tens of thousands of money creators tenuously connected with government official mints.
 Each of these creators contributes a variant species of money.
 Some examples of these species are stocks, bonds, derivatives, credit cards, receivables factoring, loans, balance entries in computer networks, futures contracts, etc.

 Let’s take a look at stocks as one example of money creation.
 Who creates stock?
 An entrepreneur gets an idea, gets two experienced business buddies to join in and incorporates a concern with 10,000,000 shares of stock.
 The store has zero value, or for legal purposes, par of .0001.
 The founders then use their reputations from past success and a back-of-the-envelope plan to get funding from angel investors.
 The stock is now worth 10 cents per share.
 The company has no product whatsoever.